-Table 1, below, shows a brief excerpt of the portfolio overview that he compiled for us.
+In the overview, accessed below, Prof. Cho has compiled a list of analytical methods that he uses in his research to characterize lipid-based systems.
 The overview includes information about which technologies that he uses for his lipid-related work, what information each method offers, what are the pros and cons of the respective technology, and references to publications where the usage is exemplified.

 Table 1.
 A brief excerpt from Prof. Cho's instrument portfolio overview, showing part of the information listed for one of the method that he uses.

 Download the portfolio overview below to learn more about which technologies that could be used for lipid-based research, what the methods are suitable for and how they in combination can offer unique insights into the system under study.